 The type II restriction enzymes are a bit different than the type I and III, cleave DNA within or near the recognition site.
 Due to this reason, type II RE is commonly used in gene cloning and genetic engineering experiments.

 They can produce a distinct banding pattern in a gel, the type II RE uses the magnesium ion as their cofactor.
 But here, unlike Type, I, ATP or energy molecules are not consumed.

-On cleaving it can create either blunt ends or sticky ends, that depends on where it performs the catalytic activity.
-Restriction enzymes of whole class II have only restriction digestion activity and lack methylation activity.
+On cleaving it can create either blunt ends or sticky ends, which depends on where it performs the catalytic activity.
+Restriction enzymes of whole class II have only restricted digestion activity and lack methylation activity.

-HindIII, NotI and Hhal are the common examples of this family.
+HindIII, NotI and Hhal are common examples of this family.

 The type III REes is much like the type I but are slightly different, having cleaving sites near the recognition site after 20 to 30 base pairs.

 Most bacterial restriction digestion systems possess these types of enzymes frequently and henceforth helps in invading viral attacks.

 Though ATP and S-adenosyl- L- methionine is present, but not required during the catalytic reaction.